 Surgery to remove the pituitary tumor by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
 It results in an immediate reduction in tumor size and growth hormone production, most often without causing deficiency of other pituitary hormones.

 Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually cure the disorder.
-Radiation therapy is often used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly persists.
+Long-term drug therapy is often needed after surgery.
+Radiation therapy is sometimes used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly symptoms persist despite other treatments.

 Drugs can also be used to treat elevated growth hormone levels.
 Drugs that act on the tumor to suppress growth hormone secretion and drugs that block growth hormone from interacting with its receptor are available.
 Both types of drugs reduce symptoms related to excessive growth hormone secretion.

 The choice of drug is individualized to the person being treated, but most people receive treatment with a class of drugs called somatostatin receptor ligands, which reduce growth hormone secretion, thereby reducing IGF-1 production.
 In many cases, these drugs also shrink the tumor.
 These drugs include octreotide, lanreotide, and pasireotide.
 Each are usually given once a month.